 It’s that time of year again.
 When all those bright memories of (a reasonably fair) summer are crushed under a mountain of fallen leaves and cold weather fronts.

 I think everyone would agree that it is definitely not gardening weather.
-But to make sure your garden survives the winter in reasonably good condition, it’s important that you prepare and maintain your garden for the worse weather yet to come.
+But to make sure your garden survives autumn and winter in reasonably good condition, it’s important that you prepare and maintain your garden for the worse weather yet to come.

 Getting rid of leaves

-Did you know that the English word autumn is descended from the Latin words autumnus/auctumnus meaning the season of abundance or the season of the harvest.
+Did you know that the English word autumn is descended from the Latin words autumns/autumns meaning the season of abundance or the season of the harvest?